The violinist Hugo Ticciati shares his memories from St Paul’s and his musical journey thus far.

 To cut a rather intense story short, however, I came back after nine months with pain in every part of my body, caused by practising too much in the wrong way, and I faced the prospect of being forced to give up my dream.
 In the nick of time, Mark Tatlow, my St Paul’s music history teacher, suggested I should meet a Russian violinist who he thought might be able to help me.
 A ten-minute lesson with Nina Balabina was enough to make me call Cambridge again, this time to cancel my place, and buy a one-way ticket to Sweden, where Nina taught.

 For four years I became a hermit: physically, I lived in a kind of isolation; I played only scales, exercises and studies.
 They were the most wonderful and liberating years, freeing me from thoughts of a musical career, from the constraints of musical institutions, and above all giving me the space, time and silence simply to ‘be’.

 When I emerged from this hermetic hush and returned to the outside world of music, things slowly took off, and I am now blessed to be doing what I love every day – performing with fantastic orchestras, working with inspiring artists, and sparking new creations from composers.
 I am very happy to say that I still live in a blissful state of mobilephonelessness.’

 Hugo Ticciati’s new album From the Ground Up: The Chaconne features several tracks which were recorded in The Wathen Hall.
-The disc, set for release on 7 June, explores chaconnes from the sixteenth century through to the present day.
+The disc, explores chaconnes from the sixteenth century through to the present day.
 For each disc sold Hugo will donate to charitable tree planting initiatives in India.